Baldwin III of Jerusalem: Diplomacy at Antioch

 In early 1159, Emperor Manuel marched east, chased Thoros out of Tarsus, and reduced Prince Raynald of Antioch to vassalage at Mamistra.
-The king hastened to Antioch with his brother and the patriarch.
-The emperor was reluctant to receive him, apparently concerned that Baldwin would claim the principality for himself, but gave in after the king insisted.
+Baldwin hastened to Antioch with his brother and the patriarch.
+Manuel was reluctant to receive him, apparently concerned that Baldwin would claim the principality for himself, but gave in after the king insisted.
 Baldwin was greeted by the emperor's nephews, Alexios Komnenos and John Doukas Komnenos.
 Manuel saluted him with a kiss of peace and had him seated next to himself on only a slightly lower throne.

 Baldwin spent ten days with Manuel and established a cordial relationship.
 The king received a subsidy of 22,000 hyperpyra and 3,000 marks of silver as well as luxurious gifts.
 Baldwin petitioned Manuel on behalf of Thoros, who was allowed to return to Tarsus as the emperor's vassal.
 Baldwin's diplomacy earned him widespread praise and the appreciation of both the Greeks and Armenians.
 On 12 April, the emperor staged a triumphal entry into Antioch, with the prince holding the bridle of the emperor's horse while the king rode behind them.
 Tournaments and hunts followed, and after Baldwin fell from his horse in a hunting accident and broke his arm, Manuel attended to him.

 To the dismay of the Franks, no action against Nur ad-Din followed the festivities at Antioch, and Manuel instead returned to Constantinople.
 The emperor's show of force in Cilicia and Antioch deterred Nur ad-Din, who released numerous prisoners taken at Banyas and allied with Manuel against the sultan of Rum, Kilij Arslan II.
 Taking advantage of Nur ad-Din's campaign against the sultan, Baldwin plundered the Hauran, extorting 4,000 gold pieces from Nur ad-Din's governor of Damascus, Najm al-Din Ayyub.